 Teeth have tiny pores in them that absorb staining over time.
 Common causes of staining are coffee, tea, red wine, soy sauce, tobacco, cola and plaque and tartar build-up.
-Other causes are from within the teeth such as aging, trauma, dental fluorosis and antibiotic staining during tooth development.
+Other causes are from within the teeth such as ageing, trauma, dental fluorosis and antibiotic staining during tooth development.
 To remove tooth discolouration tooth whitening is a safe and effective treatment.

 How do I whiten my teeth?